Lymphoma in children

 How is chemotherapy given?

 Many chemotherapy drugs are given through a drip into a vein (intravenously).
-Children usually have a line called a portacath put in to make this process easier.
-A portacath can also be used to take blood samples for blood tests.
+Children usually have a ‘central line’ or ‘line’ (central venous catheter) put in to make this process easier.

-A portacath is put in place under general anaesthetic.
-Once in place, it usually stays in for the whole of your child’s treatment.
+Lines are put in during a small operation done under local or general anaesthetic.
+Once it’s in place, a line isn’t usually painful.
+It usually stays in for the whole of your child’s treatment.
 Your child’s medical team will tell you how to look after the line at home.
 It is taken out at the end of treatment.

-Your child might have some drugs by mouth.
+Your child might have some drugs, including steroids, by mouth.
 This could be tablets, capsules, or syrup.

 Some children with non-Hodgkin lymphoma might also need chemotherapy given directly into the fluid around the spinal cord.
 This is called intrathecal chemotherapy.
 It is given through a thin needle in the lower back (a lumbar puncture).
 Intrathecal chemotherapy helps stop lymphoma spreading to the brain or spinal cord.
 Not all children need intrathecal chemotherapy.

 Your child is monitored closely throughout treatment.
-Their specialist checks how much lymphoma has been killed and how well your child is coping with the treatment.
+Their specialist checks how the lymphoma is responding and how well your child is coping with the treatment.

 Radiotherapy